 Radio St George 100.3 FM – KDXI or http://radiostgeorge.com

-To get behind the scenes, sign up for COMM 2380 or COMM 3380 to learn the basics of radio broadcasting on a real live FM radio station.
+To get behind the scenes, sign up for MDIA 2380 or MDIA 3380 to learn the basics of radio broadcasting on real live FM radio stations.
 Any DSU student may sign up for the radio program with the instructor’s permission with an add card (Jennings 103).

 DSU TV Broadcasting